-Interim Policy on Sexual Assault
+Policy on Sexual Assault

-Cal State L.A. is committed to creating and maintaining a learning, working, and social environment for all members of the University community that is free from sexual assault.
-The University prohibits sexual assault.
-Any person who is believed to have committed sexual assault on campus, on offcampus grounds or facilities maintained by the University, at facilities maintained by affiliated student organizations, or at off-campus Universityrelated activities is subject to University sanctions and criminal and civil prosecution.
+California State University, Los Angeles is committed to creating and maintaining a learning, working, and social environment for all members of the University community that is free from sexual assault.
+Any person who is believed to have committed sexual assault on campus, on off-campus grounds or facilities maintained by the University, at facilities maintained by affiliated student organizations, or at off-campus University-related activities is subject to University sanctions and criminal and civil prosecution.
 Any person who has committed sexual assault in violation of this policy is subject to arrest and prosecution.
 University-affiliated organizations and contractors who fail to take appropriate disciplinary action against their own employees who have committed sexual assault in violation of this policy may have their affiliation and/or contracts revoked.

-Any student or employee who is believed to have committed sexual assault in violation of this policy shall also be subject to disciplinary action, up to and including expulsion for students, and up to and including termination for employees.
+Any student or employee who is believed to have committed sexual assault in violation of this and any other California State University, Los Angeles policy also shall be subject to disciplinary action, up to and including expulsion for students, and up to and including termination for employees.
 In any disciplinary proceeding taken against a student or employee based on alleged sexual assault, the accuser and accused shall enjoy the same opportunities to have others present during the proceedings (at their own expense), and shall be informed of the outcome of the proceeding, including any penalty to be imposed.
-Sexual Assault and rape are described and defined in full by the California Penal Code.
+Sexual assault and rape are described and defined in full by the California Penal Code.